toblaroni/sorting-algorithms/README.md

 # sorting-algorithms
-implementation of sorting algorithms on images in processing.
+Implementation of sorting algorithms on images in processing.